Tim Dini

 Those business owners who can manage their social media reputation can benefit their business, but those who ignore social media or are ineffective at managing the message can be hurt by it, sometimes with disastrous results.

-Likes, +’s and Re-Tweets
+Likes, Shares and Re-Tweets

 Likes, Re-Tweets and Google Pluses

 When somebody says something nice about your business online, it can make people think better of your business.
+But did you know that it can also substantially increase the amount of customers you get?
+It’s true!

+In early 2012, Google - which is the world’s most popular online search engine - changed the way it ranks websites.
 Instead of considering such things as keyword saturation and the number of backlinks your site has from authoritative websites, a primary criteria the Google search engine started using to help determine ranking is social presence.

 That means that the more Facebook ‘Like’s’ and Twitter ‘ReTweets’ your site receives, the higher its ranking.

-That also means that business owners can stop worrying about fooling around with their website copy to make it more appealing to search engines and instead focus on the people who really matter:
+That also means that business owners can stop worrying about fooling around with their website copy to make it more appealing to search engines and instead focus on the people who really matter: Their customers.

 Encouraging social media approval should be Job 1 for most businesses today.